AFSC 14NX - Intelligence Officer

 Summary - What does an Intel Officer do?

-- Performs and manages intelligence functions and activities to support United States and allied forces.
+- Performs and manages intelligence functions and activities to support the United States and allied forces.

 - Conducts information operations to include analysis of information vulnerability.
 Included are intelligence operations and applications activities; collecting, exploiting, producing, and disseminating foreign military threat information; mapping, charting, and geodetic (MC & G) data application; developing intelligence policies and plans; and human, signals, imagery, and measurement and signature types of intelligence.